Protect Yourself – Updated April 2026

 10. You borrow money to gamble

-Taking loans, using credit cards or asking family and friends for money to fund your gambling is a very serious signal.
+Taking loans, using credit cards, or asking family and friends for money to fund gambling is a very serious warning sign requiring immediate attention.

 😞